getify/You-Dont-Know-JS/async & performance/ch4.md

 										// 200 10 3
 ```

-**Note:** The most common usage of multiple instances of the same generator running concurrently is not such interactions, but when the generator is producing its own values without input, perhaps from some independently connected resource.
+**Warning:** The most common usage of multiple instances of the same generator running concurrently is not such interactions, but when the generator is producing its own values without input, perhaps from some independently connected resource.
 We'll talk more about value production in the next section.

 Let's briefly walk through the processing: